StormCenter Communications, NOAA, NOAA

 Teaching Tips | Science | Pedagogy |

 - Might be a good short summary/video introduction to what scientists observed in 2009 as predictions of climate in the coming decade.
-NOAA has just released its report for 2011, which could be used in conjunction with this video

 About the Science